aragon/aragon-court/docs/6-external-interface/3-dispute-manager.md

 ### 6.3.2.
 Getters

-The following functions are state getters provided by the `DisputesManager`:
+The following functions are state getters provided by the `DisputeManager`:

 #### 6.3.2.1.
 Dispute fees